 Artemis III is the first in a series of missions which is expected to culminate in the construction of the Artemis Base Camp, humanity's first permanent field station on another world, by the end of the 2020s (NASA Sustainability Plan, Space Council Document).
 The Artemis Base Camp will initially consist of a Foundational Surface Habitat (FSH), power systems, and mobility systems.
 As more surface infrastructure is added, future expeditions could last multiple lunar days or longer.
 For example, a pressurized rover would combine habitation and mobility, allowing astronauts to rove tens of kilometers from the lander in a shirt-sleeve environment, donning their spacesuits only for EVAs.
-Similarly, a surface habitat would extend the amount of time astronauts can live and work in a pressurized environment, donning their suits for moonwalks on foot, in the lunar terrain vehicle, or in the pressurized rover.
+Similarly, a surface habitat would extend the amount of time astronauts can live and work in a pressurized rover.
 The FSH is an essential component for enabling science activities on the lunar surface in the unique lunar environment.
 Together, these habitats enable exploration and experiments that require research facilities and long durations on the lunar surface.